 Both the NYT and WP report that, according to a study released yesterday, 1.4 million black men–13 percent of all black men–are ineligible to vote in the election next month because of a felony conviction.
 The Post says this is seven times the national average.
 The study found that the proportion of black males in prison has increased ten times faster than for white men over the past decade.

 The WSJ “Washington Wire” reports that Ken Starr’s investigators are looking into whether or not Linda Tripp’s tapes were doctored.
 A NYT op-ed by former Watergate prosecutor Richard Ben-Veniste makes the observation that Starr’s ardor about the tapes apparently has its limits: he never for instance, called Lucianne Goldberg before his grand jury.
 The reason, Ben-Veniste suggests, is that her testimony might reveal that Starr knew about the tapes before he swears he first heard of them–which could suggest a working relationship with Paula Jones’ legal team.

 Tucked into a WP “Style” section story by Michael Powell on the South Carolina governor’s race is this sentence: “He’s angered the Bubba vote, the black vote, the gambling vote and the anti-gambling vote and all that in just in the past few months.”
 Notice that you can’t defend the usage here by observing that many people actually use the B-word, because a lot of those folks also use the N-word, which the Post would never run.
-No, this is a perfect illustration of the truism that there’s still one group in this country that “respectable” people, even (especially?) sophisticated newspaper people, are allowed to slander–Southern white males.
+No, this is a perfect illustration of the truism that there’s still one group in this country that “respectable” people, even (especially?) sophisticated newspaper people, can slander–Southern white males.
 Hey, Posties, time to rework that style-sheet.